Since ASLR is active, memory addresses are not consistent.

 }

-We can see that the first buffer is stored in a global variable in the .bss section, while the second one is in a local variable on the stack.
-Since the .bss memory area is made executable by mmprotect, we can potentially put a shellcode in that buffer.
+We can see that the first buffer is stored in a global variable in the .bss section, while the second one is a local variable on the stack.
+Since the .bss memory area is made executable by mprotect, we can potentially put a shellcode in that buffer.

 Stack Canary Bypass

-The first bug we find is a buffer overflow on the second read.
-The reads expect 200 bytes, while the program allocated only 104.
+The first bug is a buffer overflow on the second read.
+The read expects 200 bytes, while the program allocated only 104.
 We can immediately try to overflow the EIP address of the main function to get execution control.
-But, since we have canary implemented, if we do so, we trigger the __stack_chk_fail() function.
-Nonetheless, by doing so, we proved that we can effectively overwrite the EIP, and with gdb we can compute the offset from our buffer.
+But since canary is implemented, doing so triggers __stack_chk_fail().
+Nonetheless, we proved we can effectively overwrite EIP, and with gdb we can compute the offset from our buffer.

-Another step that got me closer to the solution was analyzing the behavior of the printf in the while loop: it prints both the user-supplied buffers, but while for the first buffer, a terminating null byte is put in place after the read, no similar action is taken for the second one.
-This gives us the chance to print stuff from the stack indefinitely.
+Another key observation: the printf in the while loop prints both user-supplied buffers, but while the first buffer gets a terminating null byte after the read, no such action is taken for the second.
+This lets us print arbitrary data from the stack.

-The first bytes of the canary are always zero, preventing any accidental leak of the canary when printing buffers from the stack.
-Here comes the trick: since we have a long enough buffer overflow, we can overwrite the zero bytes and make the printf leak the canary.
-Moreover, since we do so inside a while loop, we can both leak it and then correctly overwrite it without triggering ___stack_check_fail.
+The first bytes of the canary are always zero, preventing accidental leaks when printing from the stack.
+Here comes the trick: since we have a long enough buffer overflow, we can overwrite the zero byte and make printf leak the canary.
+Moreover, since we do this inside a while loop, we can both leak it and then correctly overwrite it without triggering __stack_chk_fail.

 # GDB